Do you want to compare the features in Caldera Forms vs WPForms?

 Caldera Forms vs WPForms: The Basics

 Note: Caldera Forms has been discontinued and is no longer available to purchase or download from WordPress.org.
-If you’re still using it on your site, we recommend switching to a different form builder plugin.
-This will make sure your plugin works with the latest version of WordPress, prevent security issues, and give you access to new features.
+If you’re still using it on your site, we recommend switching to a different form builder plugin like WPForms.
+This will ensure your plugin works with the latest version of WordPress, prevent security issues, and give you access to new features.

 Caldera Forms and WPForms are both form builder plugins for WordPress.
 Both have a drag and drop editor that lets you position fields exactly where you want them to go.